treesess/STEAMRELAY/README.md

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/cb168c73-379e-4227-933a-e0a094b5b48f)

-- We printed playful toys from the Internet and played with them like a kid:
+- We printed joyful toys from the Internet and played with them like a kid:

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/2e0432f1-b217-45a7-8f78-7169fb2e1309)